open-estuary/estuary/doc/Quick_Deployment.4D02.md

 5. According to the prompt to deploy the system.

-6. Start the boards from "grub" menu of UEFI.
+6. Start the boards from "grub" menu of UEFI by default.

 <h3 id="2.2">Deploy system via DVD</h3>